7 quick wins to boost your inbound marketing results

 Your first step to increasing conversions is to identify where the highest source of traffic is landing on your site.

-Research shows that companies that take on a structured approach towards conversion optimisation are 2X as likely to see a large increase in sales.
+Companies that take on a structured approach towards conversion optimisation are more likely to see a large increase in sales.

 You’ll likely find it’s often your homepage, your "About" page and maybe one or two of your most popular blog posts where you’ll see most of your traffic is landing.
 These pages are where you should focus on optimising for conversions.